 Then, I grabbed Mermaid Lagoon Distress Ink, rotated my stencil, and moved it below my original wave line.
 I gave it a few passes for a decent cover, then switched to Salty Ocean and repeated the same process moving downward.
-I purposefully chose to keep it somewhat “splotchy” with the Salty Ocean at the very bottom (of the ocean) so that I could have a rough blend with the sand (a.k.a.
+Purposefully choosing to keep it somewhat “splotchy” with the Salty Ocean at the very bottom (of the ocean).
+So that I could have a rough blend with the sand (a.k.a.
 Antique Linen Distress Ink).
 By not blending it too much it left a bit of white to mimic the ocean spray on the shoreline.

 Last, I moved my stencil back up and created another wave line with Mermaid Lagoon, creating a smoother blend with Salty Ocean.
 Then repeated the process creating a new wave line higher up using Peacock Feathers.

 With the ocean done, I moved on to creating the sky.
-First I placed the Radiating Rays Stencil from My Favorite Things in the top right corner of my panel (if you don’t have this exact stencil, Sun Ray Stencil by My Favorite Things or Sunburst Layering Stencil by Honey Bee would work just as well!)
-I held my stencil down (with my hand) where I thought it looked best and used Wild Honey Distress Ink along with my Nuvo Blending Brushes to create sun rays.
-I lifted the stencil and lightly went over the whole sun area with Scattered Straw Distress Ink to fill in the white areas.
+First I placed the Radiating Rays Stencil from My Favorite Things in the top right corner of my panel.
+(If you don’t have this exact stencil, Sun Ray Stencil by My Favorite Things or Sunburst Layering Stencil by Honey Bee would work just as well!)
+I held my stencil down (with my hand) where I thought it looked best and, using Wild Honey Distress Ink along with my Nuvo Blending Brushes to create sun rays.
+Lifting the stencil and lightly go over the whole sun area with Scattered Straw Distress Ink to fill in the white areas.
 For the sky, I used Tumbled Glass Distress Ink, being extra careful not to blend it into the yellows too much in case it turned green!

-As I said before, I used a light dusting of Antique Linen Distress Ink to create the sand.
-I intentionally left bits of white in some areas, and gave more ink coverage to other areas to create shadows and reflective spots that sand gives off in real life.
-I also put just a smidge of Pumpkin Pie Ink from Hero Arts in some places to create even more depth.
+As I said before, I use a light dusting of Antique Linen Distress Ink to create the sand.
+I intentionally left bits of white in some areas, and gave more ink coverage to other areas.
+This helps to create shadows and reflective spots that sand gives off in real life.
+Also I put just a smidge of Pumpkin Pie Ink from Hero Arts in some places to create even more depth.

-I made sure the bottom area I just covered with ink was completely dry and used my powder tool to prep my panel for the sentiment I used from the coordinating Honey Bee Blah Blah Blah stamp set.
+I made sure the bottom area I just covered with ink was completely dry, and used my powder tool to prep my panel for the sentiment.
+Next I used from the coordinating Honey Bee Blah Blah Blah stamp set.
 I heat embossed using Versafine Onyx Black Ink and Ranger Super Fine Clear Embossing Powder to give it a bit of an extra pop.

 I stamped the Blah Bunny and his “beach towel” with Memento Ink in Tuxedo black as I planned to use Copic Sketch markers to colour my images.
-I just used a few cool greys and pinks for the bunny, and blue-greens for the towel.
+A few cool greys and pinks for the bunny, and blue-greens for the towel.
 For the exact colours used, see the detailed supply list below.

 One final detail to really give it that umbrella shape involved just a wee bit of creative cutting.
 I folded the glued-together half-circles so they were stacked on top of each other, and cut an arc from the bottom, inner corner to the bottom, outercorner (see photo below.)
 After you cut it and its unfolded and opened up again, it creates that arc that umbrellas have.